WDI-SEA/apartment-database/readme.md

 # Apartment Database

 - Create a database called `apartments`
-- Using this database, create two tables, one for `owner`s and one for `property`s (table names shoud be lowercase and singular)
+- Using this database, create two tables, one for `owner`s and one for `property`s (table names shoud be lowercase and plural)
 - Keep this relationship in mind when designing your schema:
   + **One owner can have many properties**